 The reason the word self is so key in this equation is that it can be an empath’s downfall.
 Often the deep desire to heal and give to others becomes your reason for being.
 You may have long-held ideas that your Self is defined by this innate capacity to be there in service to others.
 That is not your Self.
 The desires, the joy, the inspirations, the passion, the curiosity, the things that light you up from deep within, that’s your Self attempting to express itself through you.

 How many projects and dreams have I put aside in favour of other peoples’ needs, wants or desires?
 SO many.
 And they didn’t ask me to, I did it willingly, believing that to be how love looked.
 It’s okay, because it taught me.
 It brought me to this moment of understanding and expansion.

-Without putting your Self in the equation, life will continue to reflect experiences that feel like a state of codependence and survival.
+Without putting your Self in the equation, life continues to reflect experiences that feel like codependence and survival.

 Healing Begins Within